Law & Order: Criminal Intent season 10: Guest stars

-In the final episode, "To the Boy in the Blue Knit Cap", James Van Der Beek played Rex Tamlyn, an overconfident, hard-partying playboy and partner in a Facebook-like website devoted to "connecting people who share fleeting romantic encounters."
-The pulled-from-the-headlines aspect of the episode involves a lawsuit surrounding a stolen idea.
-Also appearing in the episode were Thad Luckinbill and his identical twin Trent playing the "Winklevoss-ian" defendants.
-NFL Running Back Brandon Jacobs also make a special guest appearance as bouncer.
-And Tovah Feldshuh reprised her role of attorney Danielle Melnick from Law & Order.
+Natalie Gold plays Danielle Magee, an idealistic coder behind the KizMate dating sight dedicated "To the Boy in the Blue Knit Cap", her boyfriend PJ Edwards (Pawel Szajda), who is now also a member of the board.
+James Van Der Beek plays Rex Tamlyn, a business strategist, who is a hard-partying playboy and partner in their Facebook-esque website devoted to "connecting people who share fleeting romantic encounters."
+Ripped-from-the-headlines, the episode involves a lawsuit for IP theft.
+Thad Luckinbill and his identical twin Trent portray "Winklevoss-ian" venture capitalists, Parker & Thomas Gaffney, who are the plaintiffs in the lawsuit.
+Richard Bekins plays their father, and Manish Dayal plays Samir Doss, their business partner, who tries to find a compromise that satisfies all parties.
+NFL Running Back Brandon Jacobs also make a special guest appearance as a bouncer.
+Tovah Feldshuh reprises her role of defense attorney Danielle Melnick from Law & Order, and Isiah Whitlock Jr. appears as the first-on-scene detective.